Angell-14/My-Portfolio/README.md

 ## Acknowledgements

-- This project uses code taken from [Judy's Repository].
+- This project uses code taken from [Judy's Repository](https://github.com/judygab).
 Thank you, Judy, for providing the foundation for this project.

 ## License